 4. Let them call you.
 A smartphone is still a phone at its very core.
 When potential customers are ready to do business with you, they need to be able to contact you easily.
 Including your contact information on your social media and website is important, but mobile allows you to take it one step further with a click-to-call button.
 This feature allows users to tap on the button, which will then bring up the phone dialer on their device to call you without having to leave the app they’re using.
 Your prospects will enjoy the convenience of this feature.
 In fact, 70% of mobile searchers have contacted a business using click-to-call.

 5. Be more social.
 Certain social media platforms like Instagram are entirely mobile, which makes using them equally rewarding and challenging.
 If your target audience is younger, it may be worthwhile to invest in these combinations of social media and mobile marketing as they are popular with young adults ages 18-34.
-To learn more about these social media platforms and how they fit in your marketing strategy, download our Social Media eBook.

 As smartphone use is growing, so is the opportunity to use mobile marketing.
 By adopting the right strategies, you can overcome the challenges associated with mobile marketing and reap the rewards.